eppye-bots/wiki_for_rtd/configuration/split-merge.rst

 * Receiving zipped edi files: the files in the zip-file as saved as separate edi-files.
 * For edifact, x12, tradacoms: interchanges are being split up to separate files.
 * Incoming edi-files are being fed to the mapping-script as messages.
 This is done by :doc:`nextmessage <grammars/nextmessage>` in the grammar syntax.
-* Spit within a mapping script.
+* Split within a mapping script.
 Think of eg splitting up a shipment to the different orders.
 There are 2 ways of doing this:
     #.
 Write multiple message to the same file .
     #.
 Write each generated message to the same file, using alt translations.